Voice to Prose on macOS: A Realistic Writing Workflow

 Download EnviousWispr free, no account, no subscription required.
 It takes a couple of minutes to set up on any Apple Silicon Mac running macOS Sonoma or later.
 On first launch, grant microphone access and the speech model downloads automatically.
 No model selection needed.
 The source is also on GitHub.

 Then try this: open whatever you’re working on, hold the hotkey, and talk through your next paragraph.
 See what comes back.
-Adjust your Custom prompt until the output matches how you write.
+The more you speak in your natural voice, the more the output matches how you write.

 Related Posts